Cold calling may be one of the oldest sales tactics in the book, but it’s tough to get right.

 Stay in touch with prospects after the sales process ends, even if they don’t end up buying.

 Avoid generic follow-up messages.
 Send them insightful content that helps them achieve their business goals.
-For example, a HR SaaS might share a people management report to prospects struggling to retain top talent.
+For example, HR SaaS might share a people management report to prospects struggling to retain top talent.

 More importantly, learn what makes them choose a competitor before closing the opportunity.
 Their responses will inform not only your sales pitches but also other sales enablement content, like your sales battle cards.